 I joined Tiltify as their first hire in 2015, and have been with the company as they have transitioned from start-up to growth stage.

 Working collaboratively with the engineering team we design and build iteratively based on own internal analytics and feedback from users.
-With the CEO and CFO I build data dashboards for both charities and internal use to inform future decisions.

 Skills / Software